-Schoolteacher Akane Ayukawa is concerned after a pupil Noriko becomes obsessed with finding a supposed cursed video on the internet.
+Schoolteacher Akane Ayukawa is concerned after Noriko, one of her pupils, becomes obsessed with finding a supposed cursed video on the internet.
 Noriko is then found dead, having apparently jumped out her window with her phone on her hand.
 Akane starts to hear more about the cursed video.
 Investigating detective Koiso dismisses the stories.
 He and Akane find that the video shows an artist committing suicide after he was publicly ridiculed.
 He did so claiming that he was going to resurrect the spirit of Sadako to take revenge against the entire human race.
 Everybody who has seen the video has been killed.
 As Akane searches for the source, she realises that Sadako is intending to take over and possess her as a new host body.

-When it appeared, Ring (1998) changed the Japanese horror film – not just creating a tide of sequels and imitators but also sparking a wave that would be imitated through the entire Asian region.
+When it appeared, Ring (1998) changed the Japanese horror film – not just creating a tide of sequels and imitators but also sparking a new horror wave that would be imitated through the entire Asian region.
 Ring produced a vast industry of sequels and remakes – The Spiral (1998), Ring 2 (1999), the prequel Ring 0: Birthdays (2000), the tv series Ring: The Final Chapter (1999) and the South Korean remake The Ring Virus (1999).
-There was then the English-language remake The Ring (2002), as well as its sequel The Ring Two (2005), which in turn led to a spate of English-language adaptations of other films from this Asian horror fad.
+There was then the English-language remake The Ring (2002), as well as its sequels The Ring Two (2005) and Rings (2017), which in turn led to a spate of English-language adaptations of other films from this Asian horror fad.

 Director Tsutomu Hanabusa had elsewhere only made the non-genre romantic comedies The Handsome Suit (2008), Boys School Drama Club (2011) and Heroine Disqualified (2015).